oicr-gsi/niassa-docs/2.0.2/getting-started-creating-metadata.md

 output file `output.txt`.
 The processing event for Step3 could then go on to become the parent for a subsequent workflow.

-For a more detailed explination of the Niassa MetaDB and the relationships it encodes please see the [MetaDB Documentation]({{version_url}}/metadb).
-You can use reporting tools available in the [Pipeline]({{version_url}}/pipeline) and/or [Web Service](/docs/7-web-service/) to explore the data structures and files created when running workflows.
+For a more detailed explanation of the Niassa MetaDB and the relationships it encodes please see the [MetaDB Documentation]({{version_url}}/metadb).
+You can use reporting tools available in the [Pipeline]({{version_url}}/pipeline) and/or [Web Service]({{version_url}}/web-service) to explore the data structures and files created when running workflows.